-SCHOOL-PARENT COMPACT (Commitment to Excellence Contract)
+SCHOOL-PARENT COMPACT

-Eagle Crest Charter Academy and the parents of the students participating in activities, services, and programs funded by Title I, Part A of the Elementary and Secondary Education Act (ESEA) (participating children), agree that this compact outlines how the parents, the entire school staff, and the students will share the responsibility for improved student academic achievement and the means by which the school and parents will build and develop a partnership that will help children achieve the State's high standards.
+Eagle Crest Charter Academy and the parents of the students participating in activities, services, and programs funded by Title I, Part A of the Every Student Succeeds Act (ESSA) (participating children), agree that this compact outlines how the parents, the entire school staff, and the students will share the responsibility for improved student academic achievement and the means by which the school and parents will build and develop a partnership that will help children achieve the State's high standards.

-This school-parent compact is in effect during school year 2023-2024.
+This school-parent compact is in effect during school year 2024-2025.